sahil-kale/pdf-combiner/README.md

 ## Installation
 Using pip: `pip install pdf_combiner`

+*Note: the shortcut `pdf_combiner` can be directly used, but sometimes pip shortcuts do not work on windows.
+In this case, the module can be run with `python -m pdf_combiner <args>`.*

 Using executable:
 - Download the executable artifact from the latest `Build Windows Executable` job
 - Execute the executable, ex: `path/to/pdf_combiner.exe --help`